-Whatever the distribution of legislative authority in a federal system, the distribution of revenue sources will play a decisive role in the ultimate balance of power in the system.
-Enormous influence and authority will flow to the level of government whose surplus revenues give it the capacity to influence financially weaker governments.
+Whatever the distribution of power in a federal system, the distribution of revenue sources will play a decisive role in the ultimate balance of power in the system.
+Enormous influence and authority will flow to the level of government whose surplus disposable revenues give it an initiative as well as a power to hurt financially weaker governments.
 This has been true of Canadian federalism.